ksarpang/ksarpang.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.E. in Electronics and Communication Engineering, V.T.U, 2010
+* M.S. in Computer Engineering, University of Cincinnati, 2013
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Computer Science, University of Cincinnati, 2019
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Electronics and Computer Engineering, UBC, 2023 (expected)

 Work experience
 ======